prabhatkumarsagar/OK-Computer/lib/Operations Outline.md

         "Hey tell me the weather?"
         OR "What's the weather forecast for tomorrow?"
-        OR "Python what's the temperature outside?"
+        OR "what's the temperature outside?"
-        OR "PDA how's the josh?"
+        OR "how's the josh?"
         OR "Tell me the weather forecast for the next 7 days" (OR LITERALLY ANY OTHER WEATHER/WEATHER FORECAST/TEMPERATURE...
 QUERY)
     <br>

      g.
 Play Songs (*Online and Offline both!)

-        "Python Play Offline Songs"
+        "Play Offline Songs"
-        OR "PDA Play Genda Phool by Badshah"
+        OR "Play Genda Phool by Badshah"
         OR "Hey Play Arijit Singh's Songs"
         (YOU GET THE IDEA)
     <br>

      h.
 News

-        "Python tell me today's news"
+        "Tell me today's news"
         OR "Hey read out today's top headlines"
-        OR "PDA NEWS!"
+        OR "NEWS!!!"
         (YOU GET THE IDEA)
     <br>

-<b>That's it for the Operations Outline, if you face any problem with these syntaxes or want any other sort of help with the operations and the Assistant as a whole make sure to write us at mailto:pythondesktopassistanthelp@gmail.com <br>
+<b>That's it for the Operations Outline, if you face any problem with these syntaxes or want more insights to them or want any other sort of help with the operations and the Assistant as a whole make sure to write us at mailto:pythondesktopassistanthelp@gmail.com <br>
 Thank You, Have a Great Day!</b>